cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 ###########

-.. note:: This part is designed to have an quick overview of T-Coffee alignment procedures.
-All the files mentioned here can be found in the example directory of the distribution.
-If you use a particular mode of T-Coffee, please use the specified citation for publication.

 ***************************
 Basic Command Lines (-mode)
 ***************************

+.. warning:: This part is designed to have an quick overview of T-Coffee alignment procedures.
+All the files mentioned here can be found in the example directory of the distribution.
+If you use a particular mode of T-Coffee, please use the specified citation for publication.

 Protein sequences
 =================